-In the final run up to the exam, take out the time to practice relaxation techniques and incorporate them in your schedule.
+In the final run-up to the exam, take out the time to practice relaxation techniques and incorporate them in your schedule.
 Meditation, deep breathing exercises, yoga, music therapy, you can choose whatever works for you, but make sure you practice it every day at least a month before the exam for your mind to be attuned to it.
 Even if you take out just 10 minutes a day for this, it will acts as an effective stress-buster in those high-pressure final days.

-Black coffee to help you pull all-nighter, chocolates and ice-creams for comfort eating, chips and wafers for snacking and instant noodles for all meals if you are living in a hostel – that’s pretty much what a student’s food chart looks like, especially when they are swamped with studies.
+Black coffee to help you pull an all-nighter, chocolates, and ice-creams for comfort eating, chips and wafers for snacking and instant noodles for all meals if you are living in a hostel – that’s pretty much what a student’s food chart looks like, especially when they are swamped with studies.
 However, all these foods cause a sudden surge and dip in your body’s energy levels without providing any real nutritional value, and that can further aggravate your stress and anxiety levels.
 You must focus on eating healthy before any exam.
 This does not mean having to whip up an elaborate meal three times a day.
 Even small changes can go a long way.
 Replace black coffee with herbal tea or hot chocolate, instant noodles with peanut butter or almond butter on toast, processed snacks with fruit, and feel the difference.

 Turn to a Hobby

-If you feel like the pressure of an exam in getting the better of you, take a step back from you studies for just a little bit and indulge in a hobby.
-Music, reading, cycling, running or even watching an episode of your favourite sitcom can help you blow off some steam and gather your nerves to be able to face the challenge in a more poised state of mind.
+If you feel like the pressure of an exam in getting the better of you, take a step back from your studies for just a little bit and indulge in a hobby.
+Music, reading, cycling, running or even watching an episode of your favorite sitcom can help you blow off some steam and gather your nerves to be able to face the challenge in a more poised state of mind.